 Following his death his publicist, Mara Buxbaum, said “He has been battling severe depression of late.”
 But Robin Williams knew as well as anybody how people with mental health issues try to conceal them: “All it takes,” he said, “is a beautiful fake smile to hide an injured soul and they will never notice how broken you really are.”

 Robin Williams in a Manic Phase

-Jerry Seinfeld called him “the Picasso of our profession.”
+Jerry Seinfeld called Richard Pryor “the Picasso of our profession.”

 Richard Pryor’s mother was a prostitute, his father was a pimp, and he was raised in a brothel in Peoria, Illinois.
 He was sexually abused as a child and regularly beaten by his violent grandmother.
 It was the sort of upbringing that pretty much guaranteed a life of bad choices and incarceration, but it didn’t work out that way for Pryor.

 He began performing in school, usually as the class clown.
 By the early 1960s he was working in African-American clubs in the mid-west, honing the craft that would later make him a massively popular entertainer.